-In user onboarding, live chat can be correlated with every stage of the early journey - users should have quick help whenever they need, whether it’s for setup questions or post-trial billing concerns.
+In user onboarding, you can correlate live chat with every stage of the early journey.
+Users should have quick help whenever they need, whether it’s for setup questions or post-trial billing concerns.

 On the other hand, providing your trial users with dedicated live chat support will not just help you to easily solve their problems, improve customer success, engage with them and adopt them, but it will also help you to improve your retention and reduce churn rates.

 2. Make it easy for customers to find answers with Knowledge Base articles

 An evolution of the FAQ or user manual, Knowledge Bases have become popular in the last couple of years.
 It’s hard to find a successful SaaS product without one.
 Why?
 Because support is going self-serve-first.